 We will be using Precalculus, Mathematics For Calculus, 7thedition written by James Stewart et al.

-Homework will be posted every Tuesday and due the following Tuesday at the beginning of class.
-The accepted format is on paper in person.
 Grading is based on two criteria: completeless and a few problems will be chosen to be graded for correctness.

 Exam dates: